-Students will experience a fast-paced, high-stress level of training that mimics modern fire service duties and requirements.
-This program is a career ladder where Firefighter Essentials graduates who complete the certificate of proficiency in Firefighter Essentials are prepared to complete the remaining course required for their technical certificate in Firefighter Essentials.
+Students will experience a fast paced, high stress level of training that mimics modern fire service duties and requirements.
+This program is a career-ladder where Firefighter Essentials graduates who complete the certificate of proficiency in Firefighter Essentials are prepared to complete the remaining course required for their technical certificate in Firefighter Essentials.

 This program is structured as a 13-week training course.
-For the first 11 weeks, students will complete Firefighter Essentials in preparation for their Firefighter I and II exams.
-Then if the student is 18 years of age or older they can enroll for an additional 2 weeks of training to complete the driver operator course.
-(The driver operator is not required to complete the CP)
+The first 11 weeks students will complete Firefighter Essentials in preparation for their Firefighter I and II exam.
+Then if the student is 18 years of age or older they can enroll for an additional 2 weeks of training to complete the driver operator course. (driver operator is not required to complete the CP)

 Required Courses 19 Hours Required

-FS 1711 Firefighter I
+FS 1711 Firefighter I 11

-FS 2008 Firefighter II
+FS 2008 Firefighter II 8

-This program is ineligible for financial aid.
 This certificate program will count toward the A.A.S in Fire Science